iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > Didn.t know it was on phone<br> :date: __2020-06-21 15:46:57__

 > Couldn't put any date of birth in<br> :date: __2020-06-21 14:18:52__

-> No point<br> :date: __2020-06-21 01:30:45__

-> Not interested<br> :date: __2020-06-20 13:54:30__

-> I suffer with aspergers and found the app to have easy to answer questions, however I think some of the questions needed more options as I have been bleeding longer than 6 weeks so couldn't answer question correctly.
-And when I finished the questions the website won't work so couldn't find if anyone in my area has/suspected covid.
-I still don't feel safe or reassured by this app.<br> :date: __2020-06-20 11:29:10__

-> Can't progress beyond the introductory questions about being able to get out and wherher needing walking aids.
-At this stage it just stops and progresses no further.
-Is this app clever enough to assess my veracity? 😳 Will have to uninstall.
-Quick question: just how secure is this app?<br> :date: __2020-06-20 10:39:39__